KIS ACTIVESG

 The Management Company considers the indicators for adverse impacts set out in Table I of Annex I of the Commission Delegated Regulation 2022/1288.

-Additionally, the Management Company, may engage with the issuer to promote the adherence to such principles.
+Additionally, the Management Company, may engage with the issuer to promote the adherence to the DNSH principle and its associated requirements.

 Compliance with the DNSH principle is verified at the time of the investment and subsequently monitored.
-In case of worsening of the indicators or the occurrence of a negative event, again, the Management Company may, considering the interest of the investors, engage directly or collectively the issuer and/or reduce the size of the investment.
+In case of worsening of the indicators or the occurrence of a negative event, again, the Management Company may, considering the interest of the investors, engage directly or collectively the issuer and/or sell the position partially or totally.

 Such assessment is also summarized in a synthetic ESG risk indicator which is considered during the securities selection process, by excluding the investment whenever such score is severe (the overall score is severe if at least one of the component factors is severe).
 The ESG risk rating assesses the issuer’s unmanaged risk by evaluating its ESG exposure and the management of material ESG issues.

-Once the investment is performed, the score is monitored to ensure appropriate actions are taken in case of bad news, including engagement of the company’s management and/or reduction of the investment.
+Once the investment is performed, the score is monitored to ensure appropriate actions are taken in case of bad news, including engagement of the company’s management and/or partial or total sale of the position.

 3. Sustainable investment objective of the financial product